knpuniversity/phpunit/knpu/coding-features-refactoring.md

 With the test function done, create the data provider: `getHugeDinosaurSpecTests()`.
 Just like before, make this return an array.
-Each individual test case will *also* be an array like last time, but with only one string inside.
-Test for `'huge dinosaur`, then also `huge dino`, just the word `huge` and, of course, `OMG` and the scream Emoji!
+Each individual test case will *also* be an array like last time, but now with only one item inside.
+Test for `'huge dinosaur`, then also `huge dino`, just the word `huge` and, of course, `OMG` and... the scream Emoji!

 Back on the test method, connect it to the provider: `@dataProvider getHugeDinosaurSpecTests`.